 - Freshman applicants: April 15 (appeals open April 1)

 - Transfer applicants: June 15 (appeals open May 1)

 Appeal Process Overview

 Watch this 4-minute Appeal Process overview video to learn more about appeals at UCSB.

-Items That Must Be Included
+Items That Must Be Submitted

-Optional Items That May be Included
+Optional Items That May* be Submitted